-Terry Neese flies to Kabul with a STATE DEPARTMENT DELEGATION for an official US-Afghan council meeting and to assess the progress of women business owners.
-On the trip home, PEACE THROUGH BUSINESS (PTB)® is born.
+Terry Neese travels to Kabul with STATE DEPARTMENT DELEGATION for official US-Afghan Women’s Council meeting and to assess the progress of women business owners.
+PEACE THROUGH BUSINESS® (PTB) born on trip home.

 First Afghanistan PTB® course taught on Northwood University campus in Midland, MI.
 Dr. John Amin teaches in Farsi.
-That year, Terry Neese, staff, sponsors, and mentors waited on pins and needles for the 12 women to arrive in Detroit.
+That year, Terry Neese, staff, sponsors, and mentors waited on pins and needles for the 12 women to arrive.
 Dr. David Long, Provost, welcomed the Afghan women on campus for the SIX WEEK training.
 Afghanistan in-country facilitator, Manizha Wafeq, hailed from this first class.
 Betsy DeVos was named honorary chair of the PTB program.

-PEACE THROUGH BUSINESS® expands to Rwanda, at the request of former-president Mike O’Neal, Oklahoma Christian University.
+PEACE THROUGH BUSINESS® expands to Rwanda, Africa, at the request of former-president Mike O’Neal, Oklahoma Christian University.
 Class time condensed to four weeks.
-Afghans go to Midland, MI, while Rwandans study in Edmond, OK on the campus of Oklahoma Christian.
-Terry Neese and team FLY BACK AND FORTH between the two classes.
-Northwood University bestows honors on Dr. Terry Neese.
-Dr. Holly Hixson, of Oklahoma Christian, becomes the first Rwanda In-Country Facilitator.
-Betsy DeVos speaks at the luncheon in Midland, MI.
+Afghans go to Midland, Mi, while Rwandans study in Edmond, OK on Oklahoma Christian campus.
+Terry Neese and team FLY between the two classes.
+Northwood University bestows honors on Dr. Neese.
+Dr. Holly Hixson, with Oklahoma Christian, becomes the first Rwanda in-country facilitator.
+Betsy DeVos speaks at luncheon in Midland, MI.

 Martha Parker, Mary Mélon and Desma Coleman lead a PEACE THROUGH BUSINESS® delegation that includes Darcie Harris to Rwanda.
 In Afghanistan, alumnae charter PEACE THROUGH BUSINESS® Network, the first association for past graduates.
 Northwood University president Dr. Keith Pretty signs on to Terry Neese’s idea of training Afghan Muslims and Rwandan Christians together at Northwood University’s Texas Campus in Cedar Hill.
 With in-country training, Leadership Development can now be reduced to three weeks in the United States.
 In-person mentorship added into the mix.
 First Lady Laura Bush speaks to the class at Dallas Women’s Museum.

-With 2009’s new concepts all the rage, Dr. Terry Neese and team continue to improve the PTB experience.
+With 2009’s popular new concepts, Dr. Neese and team continue to improve the PTB experience.
 Leadership Development coaches introduced to offer students more opportunities to hear from American businesswomen.
-Northwood University professors teach course work in morning sessions, then American businesswomen drive home the concepts as they relate directly to the student's business plan.
+Northwood University professors teach course work in morning sessions, then American businesswomen drive home the concepts as they relate directly to the students' business plans.
 The first pledges toward creating a loan program are donated by AT&T and T. Boone Pickens Foundation.
 Valerie Freeman, IMPRIMIS, begins her tradition of hosting the women for a fun evening and dinner during Leadership Development.
 Karen Hughes speaks to Summit attendees in Dallas.
 Fran McMahon, The Hill, and Randall Stephenson, AT&T, are graduation guest speakers.
 Jamie Broyles takes over as in-country facilitator in Rwanda.
-In Oklahoma City, IEEW’s headquarters, Jan Hill, of Eden Salon & Spa, puts on the first of six successful fashion shows to help raise awareness and funds.
+In Oklahoma City, IEEW’s headquarters, Jan Hill of Eden Salon & Spa puts on the first of six successful fashion shows to help raise awareness and funds.

 First International Women’s Economic Summit opens at Georgetown University following Leadership Development and mentorship week.
 Melanne Verveer, the first U.S. Ambassador-at-Large for Global Women’s Issues, speaks at graduation.
 Two other firsts: PTB® Afghan and Rwandan students cook one night at Leadership Development for each other and share their native dances.
 IEEW staff show off their dancing moves too!

-Mixing things up once again, the International Women’s Economic Summit and PEACE THROUGH BUSINESS® Graduation Gala move to Georgetown and Washington, DC.
+Mixing things up again, the International Women’s Economic Summit and PEACE THROUGH BUSINESS® Graduation Gala move to Georgetown and Washington, DC.
 The U.S. Institute of Peace hosts the delegation.
-While in D.C. the staff of Secretary of State Hillary Clinton invites the women for a visit at the State Department.
-With time limited, the delegation of women gathers in the Treaty Room for a few memorable moments that include cutting a rug with the Secretary.
+While in DC, the staff of Secretary of State Hillary Clinton invites the women for a visit.
+With time limited, the delegation of women gather in the Treaty Room for a few memorable moments that include cutting a rug with the Secretary.
 Rose Busingye, a PTB® graduate, steps in as Rwanda in-country facilitator.
 The Earl Neese Accounting Scholarship is established to benefit any student coming to the program as an independent accountant.

-After a trial run in 2013, eMentorship begins – all sixty-four in-country students are paired with an American mentor via email, Skype, and WhatsApp to encourage the students, tutor in the program curriculum and help build a business plan.
+After a trial run in 2013, eMentorship begins – all sixty-four in-country students are paired with an American mentor via online apps that inspire, encourage and offer direction on business plans.
 Terry Neese and Karen Berkheimer, IEEW Student Liaison, lead a team of U.S. delegates to Rwanda.
 Terry and Brian Maughan, Oklahoma County Commissioner, sign an unprecedented Memorandum of Understanding between Sister Cities Kigali City and Oklahoma City with the Mayor of Kigali.
 PTB® Network, the alumanae association in Afghanistan, joins other prominent women business leaders to launch a larger advocacy platform, Leading Entrepreneurs for Afghanistan's Development (LEAD).
 Later, LEAD requests an appointment and is invited to speak with President Hamid Karzai about peace and the USA security deal, one of the first female groups to receive such an honor.
 The USA Leadership Development Graduation Gala moves to the newly completed George W. Bush Presidential Center in Dallas with Secretary Margaret Spellings, the Institute’s Executive Director, as the keynote.

-Even though Northwood University sells its Texas campus, the amazing Dr. Fegan, dedicated professors and staff agree to continue to support PEACE THROUGH BUSINESS® and teach leadership development at AT&T University Las Colinas Campus.
-The unwavering dedication of presidential partner, AT&T and the Women of AT&T Dallas Chapter, led to their hosting of the business Leadership Development on their Las Colinas campus, which includes housing.
+Even though Northwood University sells its Texas campus, Dr. Fegan, dedicated professors and staff agree to continue to support PEACE THROUGH BUSINESS® and teach leadership development at AT&T University Las Colinas Campus.
+The dedication of presidential partner, AT&T and the Women of AT&T Dallas Chapter, led to their hosting of Leadership Development on the Las Colinas campus, which includes housing.
 Prior to announcing her run for the Republican presidential nomination, Carly Fiorina agrees to speak at the graduation gala at the George W. Bush Presidential Center.
-Chantal Munanayire, 2014 PTB® graduate and Enterprising Women award winner, takes over as in-country facilitator for Rwanda.
+Chantal Munanayire, 2014 PTB graduate and Enterprising Women award winner, takes over as in-country facilitator for Rwanda.

 Terry Neese leads a delegation of sixteen to Rwanda with IEEW mentorship coordinator Karel Ford.
-The two-week mission included visits to former and current graduates’ businesses, training, and meeting with government officials and culminated in a grand 10-year celebration at the In-Country Graduation event.
-Mrs. Laura Bush and The Bush Institute publishes We Are Afghan Women: Voices of Hope.
-Five of the stories in the book are PTB graduates, including Manizha Wafeq, who earned a spot in the Introduction.
+The two-week mission includes visits to PTB businesses, training, meeting with government officials, and culminates in a grand 10-year celebration.
+Mrs. Laura Bush and The Bush Institute publish We Are Afghan Women: Voices of Hope.
+Five stories in the book are PTB graduates, including Manizha Wafeq, quoted in the Introduction.
 Though our world is challenged with ISIS, the resurgence of the Taliban and other troubling signs, the women entrepreneurs of the PEACE THROUGH BUSINESS® program remain a beacon of light, shining forth as current and future leaders of a more peaceful and economically stable world.
 We stand strongest together.
 Thank you for 10 Years of Global Impact.
 It takes all of us!

-For the first time, First Lady Rula Ghani of Afghanistan invites the in-country graduating Class of 2017 PEACE THROUGH BUSINESS® to hold their graduation in her presidential palace wing.
-Mrs. Ghani made it her policy from her first day as First Lady that she could welcome the people of Afghanistan, especially women, to come and share their stories.
-Key alumnae of the PTB Network and advocacy group LEAD, received ministry approval for the first-ever Afghan Women’s Chamber of Commerce & Industry (AWCCI).
-PTB Rwanda In-Country Facilitator Chantal Munanayire becomes one of three women honored with the Women of Courage award.
-Thanks to Afghan In-Country Facilitator Manizha Wafeq and team trainer Parwarish Oryakhail, 5-day mini-courses were held for the first time in the smaller provinces of Mazar-i-Sharif and Herat, graduating 53 women with a certificate from Northwood University. the PTB/NU Pathways course includes the option to create your own business plan within thirty days in order to qualify for Leadership Development.
+First Lady Rula Ghani of Afghanistan invites the in-country graduating Class of 2017 PEACE THROUGH BUSINESS® to hold their certificate presentation in her presidential palace wing.
+Mrs. Ghani made it her policy as First Lady to welcome the people of Afghanistan, especially women, to come and share their stories.
+Key alumnae of the PTB Network and advocacy group LEAD, receive Ministry approval for the Afghan Women’s Chamber of Commerce & Industry (AWCCI).
+PTB Rwanda In-Country Facilitator Chantal Munanayire becomes one of three honored with the Women of Courage award.
+Thanks to Afghan In-Country Facilitator Manizha Wafeq and Parwarish Oryakhail, 5-day mini-courses are held for the first time in provincial Mazar-i-Sharif and Herat, graduating 53 women with a certificate from Northwood University. the PTB/NU Pathways course includes the option to create your own business plan within thirty days in order to qualify for Leadership Development.